 - 1.4 The Kabuki performance begins with the parading of the float

-Minamiaizu Town is located in the southwest of Fukushima Prefecture, a little south of which you'll reach Tochigi Prefecture.
-This area, also known as "Oku-Aizu," hosts one of Japan's three major Gion festivals
+Minamiaizu Town is located in the southwestern part of Fukushima Prefecture, just a short distance south of Tochigi Prefecture."Okuaizu,"this region, also known asone of Japan's three major Gion Festivalshosts

 The Aizu-Tajima Gion Festival is said to have originated around 1185 during the Kamakura period, when the feudal lord at the time, Naganuma Munemasa, had faith in Gion and enshrined the god of Gion as the guardian deity of his castle, and held the Gion Festival together with the festival of Tadeuga Shrine, the guardian deity of Tajima